“Can you relocate after a separation?” is a question I hear fairly often from my clients.

 If you’re going through a separation or divorce, you can come to an amicable arrangement with your ex through divorce mediation.

-Living arrangements for your children can form part of the mediation process and you can achieve agreements which can become legally binding.
+Living arrangements for your children can form part of the divorce mediation process and you can achieve agreements which can become legally binding.